-Incorrect sorting can often lead to misinterpretation so it is advisable to always ensure the most logical sorts are applied to all visualizations.
+Incorrect sorting can often lead to misinterpretation.
+It is advisable to always ensure the most logical sorts are applied to all visualizations.

 Another potential issue is sorting numeric data when stored in a text field.
 In this case numbers will be sorted in alphanumeric order rather than numeric.
-For example, consider the following set of numeric values, which when sorted numerically, would be returned in numerically sorted ascending order: (1, 4, 12, 18, 31, 101).
+For example, consider the following set of numeric values: (12, 4, 1, 31,18, 101).
+When sorted numerically, they would be returned in numerically sorted ascending order: (1, 4, 12, 18, 31, 101).
 However, if these values are stored in a text field and sorted in ascending order, the following sort would be returned: (1, 101, 12, 18, 31, 4).
 This is also a problem when storing date values in text fields.

 Data Sorting Software

 Most analysis and statistical software packages provide a wide range of sorting functions at virtually every phase of data processing.

 |Apply custom sorting to table outputs, raw data or by using QScript to automate sorting functions.

 |Apply sorting functions to various objects with different data structures (vectors, data frames, matrices, etc.)